-Natco Products Corporation traces its origins to 1917, when Arthur S. Galkin, a shoe store clerk from Providence, Rhode Island, established a wastepaper business on South Water Street.
+Natco Products Corporation traces its origins to 1917, when Arthur S. Galkin, a shoe store clerk from Providence, Rhode Island, established a wastepaper business on South Water Street in Providence.
 After a fire destroyed the business's original facility in 1922, Galkin and his partner, Mayer Levitt, relocated their company, the National Waste Paper Company, to Narragansett Avenue and shifted from recycling wastepaper to other products.
 The company eventually formed a relationship with the United States Rubber Company, recycling the waste from its plants in Providence and Woonsocket and turning them into usable raw materials.
 Galkin invented a lock-type of mat composed of wire and die-cut tubes of rubber, and his company began to manufacture flooring, mats and stair treads from recycled materials.
 By 1949, the company had diversified its business model and begun to manufacture beach and travel bags.
 Galkin's two sons, Robert and Warren, joined the business in the 1950s and helped to transform the National Waste Paper Company, which had become known as the Natco Products Corporation, into a national and international company with its products sold by all of the major retail chains in the United States and with factories in three states, including Rhode Island, as well as Canada and China (DuJardin 1997: C-01; MacKay 1984:W-01; Providence Journal 1983:B-01).
 The Natco Products Corporation is currently known as the Natco Home Group, and it continues to manufacture floor coverings in addition to window treatments, pillows, tablecloths and other textile products at their facilities at the former Warwick Mills Company complex in West Warwick, Rhode Island; Sanford, Maine; Concord, Ontario, Canada; and Dalton, Georgia (Natco Home 2021).

 Natco Products Corporation relocated to the Arctic Mill shortly after it acquired the building in 1960.
 By 1966, it employed 250 workers on all five floors of the mill in the manufacture of thousands of overnight bags, link door mats, rubber and vinyl stairs treads and matting, fatigue mats, carpet matting, scatter rugs, cushioned rug grip, and commercial vinyl matting.
-In 1966, Natco Products Corporation also claimed to be the leading manufacturer of airplane bags6, with 20 airlines purchasing the product, and the largest producer of beach bags in the United States.
+In 1966, Natco Products Corporation also claimed to be the leading manufacturer of airplane bags7, with 20 airlines purchasing the product, and the largest producer of beach bags in the United States.
 Women, whom the company employed as sewers, comprised a major part of the company's workforce in 1966 (Anderson 1966).
-Natco Products Corporation used the Arctic
+In 1984, the Galkin family reopened the headrace and tailrace and restored the use of the turbines at the mill to generate electricity, which was sold to local utility companies to generate additional revenue (Dujardin 1997:C-01; Kelly 1987:4; MacKay 1984:W-01); electricity production continued until around 2017.